linagora/linshare/documentation/EN/epics/new-admin-portal/story-35-admin-view-mime-policies-list.md

 - I select a domain in Domain tree and go to Configuration tab on top navigation bar
 - I click on Mime policies, the screen Mine policies listing list will be opened.

-#### Postconditions
+**UC1.Super-admin view the list of mime policies**
 - If i am selecting root domain in domain tree, i can see the list of mime policies that i created.
 They can be used for any lower-level domains.
-- If i am selecting a nested domain in the domain tree, i can see the list of mime policies that i created and the mime policies from higher level domain.
+- If i am selecting a nested domain in the domain tree, i can see the list of mime policies that created by that domain and the mime policies from higher level domain.
 - I can see a tooltip icon on screen name, which i can click on and see the explaination text.
 - The mime policies list includes columns:
    - Name